• Skip to primary navigation

 Follow these tips to ensure you get the most out of this pumpkin gingerbread!

-Pumpkin purée - Libby's is very good, but some brands can be a bit wet, if so, you can dab it with kitchen paper to soak up a bit of the extra moisture.
+Pumpkin purรฉe - Libby's is very good, but some brands can be a bit wet, if so, you can dab it with kitchen paper to soak up a bit of the extra moisture.

-Split mix? - Don't worry if the mixture is a little split, once the dry ingredients are added it will sort itself out and re-emulsify.
+Split mix? - Don't worry if the pumpkin gingerbread mixture is a little split when mixing the wet ingredients together.
+Once the dry ingredients are added it will sort itself out and re-emulsify.
 It won't affect the end result.

 Mixing - Don't overmix the pumpkin gingerbread loaf batter as it will make the end loaf very dense.

-Caramel - The caramel may come out a little thick so feel free to add extra milk ½ teaspoon at a time until the desired consistency is reached.
-I like it to be a thick pourable caramel, not too stiff as it sets fairly quickly once it cools.
+Caramel - The caramel may come out a little thick so feel free to add extra milk ยฝ teaspoon at a time until the desired consistency is reached.
+We like it to be a thick pourable caramel, not too stiff as it sets fairly quickly once it cools.
 Use it straight away as it will set on cooling.

 FAQs